Language development in autistic children

 The best way to encourage children’s speech and language development is to talk together about things that interest your child.
 This builds your child’s language and your relationship at the same time.
 Our article on language development explains how this works.
 You can adapt the tips to suit your child’s level of development and communication.

 Using play to help autistic children learn language skills

 Play is how children learn, including how they learn language.
 By playing games with your child or making play part of your everyday activities, you can create opportunities for your child to develop their language.

 For example, if you’re doing a jigsaw with your child, you could hand your child a piece of the puzzle when they ask for it.

 You can show your child how to respond to or ask for something by using modelling.
 Modelling language involves speaking and using facial expressions and gestures when you’re with your child.
 It also means giving your child examples of how to use language at a level that’s right for them.

 For example, you could comment on what you’re doing, like saying ‘open’ as you open the car door.
 You can also comment on what your child is doing, like saying ‘stuck’ as your child tries to open a zipper on a bag.

 If your child is trying to say something, you can model the words that you think your child needs, like ‘help’ as your child holds up a packet of food that they can’t open.

+Autistic children communicate in various ways.
+For example, they might use gestures, Key Word Sign, PECS or other types of augmentative communication.
+You can build on your child’s communication preferences to help them develop language, if this is right for them.
 For example, if your child is pulling your hand towards an object they want, you can add language and model how your child could ask for the object.